Christian-Active/alx-system_engineering-devops/0x00-shell_basics/README.md

-Delete the directory in tmp path
+Change directory to the previous one